 the most in the province of Belluno, the rest in the provinces of Bolzano-Bozen and Trento.
 Conventionally they extend from the

 Adige river in the west to the Piave valley in the east, the northern and southern borders are defined by the Puster Valley and

 the Sugana Valley.
-But the Dolomites spread also over the Piave river to the east; and far away over the Adige river to the west
+But the Mountain chain spread also over the Piave river to the east; and far away over the Adige river to the west

 is the Brenta Group; there is also another smaller group called Piccole Dolomiti located between the Provinces of Trento and Vicenza.

 One national park and many other regional parks are located in the area.
 During the First World War the line between the Italian